-BEL 030 • Women's Choir 2 Credits
+BEL 030 · Lucia Chorum 2 Credits

 Be part of an ensemble that specializes in the historic and contemporary treble choral music repertory.
 Rehearsals promote vocal development, musicianship training, vocal development, teamwork, artistic expression, and spiritual reflection.
 Graded on an S/U basis.